lipki/dctranslations/doc/README.txt

 Note: this changelog is not complete, automatically generated and probably not even informative before 2009.
+  * Local SVN release 364 (jcdubacq,2009-04-28)
+  + Allow deleting a translation in a more natural way
+  + Allow several translations in one edition cycle
   * Local SVN release 358 (jcdubacq,2009-04-25)
   + Remove unnecessary tweaks for translatedwidgets
   * Local SVN release 343 (jcdubacq,2009-04-22)